amiliceviic/Uni-Project-Simple-RESTAPI/README.md

 ## ✨ Overview

-Uni-Project-Simple-RESTAPI is a streamlined solution for managing tasks, combining a robust backend with an intuitive frontend.
+University Project Simple RESTAPI is a streamlined solution for managing tasks, combining a robust backend with an intuitive frontend.

 **Why Uni-Project-Simple-RESTAPI?**